Omniverse-Web3-Labs/zk-6358-runner/README.md

-# ZK-Omni-Executor
+# ZK-6358-Runner

 ## Note

-This project is under development and it depends on the lib `zk-6358`, which has not beed open-sourced.
+This project depends on the lib `zk-6358` and `zk-omni-executor`, both of which are not been open-sourced.

 ## Prepare